adamgrbac/contact-tracing-vic/README.md

-# QLD Health COVID-19 Contact Tracing Emailer
+# VIC Health COVID-19 Contact Tracing Emailer

-This project checks for new / updated locations on the QLD Health COVID-19 Contact Tracing [site](https://www.qld.gov.au/health/conditions/health-alerts/coronavirus-covid-19/current-status/contact-tracing), and emails the results to a distribution list.
+This project checks for new / updated locations on the VIC Health COVID-19 Contact Tracing [site](https://www.coronavirus.vic.gov.au/exposure-sites), and emails the results to a distribution list.

 It was a built as a bit of a time-saver so I didn't have to keep checking the website for updates, and was also a good way to explore the [yagmail](https://pypi.org/project/yagmail/) package in python.